Democrats, protesters gather in Chicago to cheer, challenge Harris and Biden

-Democrats gathered in Chicago on Monday to celebrate Vice-President Kamala Harris' campaign for the White House against Republican Donald Trump and to honour President Joe Biden, whose exit from the race turned his party's fortunes around.
+Democrats gathered in Chicago on Monday to celebrate Vice President Kamala Harris' campaign for the White House against Republican Donald Trump and to honor President Joe Biden, whose exit from the race turned his party's fortunes around.

-Biden, 81, who reluctantly ended his reelection campaign a month ago under pressure from top Democrats worried he was too old to win or govern for another four years, will give a prime-time address at the convention on Monday night to make the case for electing Harris and defeating former president Trump, 78.
+Biden, 81, who reluctantly ended his reelection campaign a month ago under pressure from top Democrats worried that he was too old to win or govern for another four years, is due to speak at 10:50 p.m.
+Eastern time (0250 Tuesday GMT), to make the case for electing Harris and defeating former President Trump, 78.

-As Democrats seek to project a sense of unity after the unprecedented change-up in candidates, Harris, 59, is likely to join Biden on stage, sources said, where he will ceremonially pass the torch to her.
+As Democrats seek to project a sense of unity after the unprecedented change-up in candidates, Harris, 59, is likely to join Biden on stage, sources said, in a symbolic passing of the torch.

 Harris will formally accept the nomination on Thursday night with a highly anticipated speech.
 If elected on November 5, Harris would make US history as the first female president.

+They may not get their wish.
+The party is due to vote on Monday on a 92-page policy platform that does not call for an arms embargo against Israel.

-Harris is heading into the convention riding a historic whirlwind: her campaign has broken records for fundraising, packed arenas with supporters, and turned opinion polls in some battleground states in Democrats' favour.
+Harris is heading into the convention riding a historic whirlwind: her campaign has broken records for fundraising, packed arenas with supporters, and turned opinion polls in some battleground states in Democrats' favor.

+One prominent backer, however, cautioned fellow Democrats not to get too optimistic.
+"Our numbers are much less rosy than what you're seeing in public," said Chauncey McLean, who heads Future Forward, a committee that has raised hundreds of millions of dollars to help elect Harris.

 Biden abandoned his reelection bid after his disastrous debate against Trump on June 27 prompted longtime allies, major donors and other party supporters to demand he step aside.